MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-self-service-portal.md

     ![configure the Self Service Portal server](./media/deploy-self-service-portal/sm-ssp09.png)

 6. Configure the account for the Self Service Portal.
 This is the account that the IIS instance will run under.
-This account should have the Service Manger Admin role.
+This account should have the Service Manager Admin role.

     ![Self Service portal account](./media/deploy-self-service-portal/sm-ssp10.png)